wawawawawawawa/Alien-Swarm-AutoRecord/README.md

 To view a record, just write "demoui" in console and select the .dem file

-# How Does It Work
+## How Does It Work

 1) Launches AutoRecord.exe (or .ahk) alongside the game, by using AlienSwarmLauncher.bat (that is set in the steam launch options)

-  You can open the .bat file to see the code, it just open AutoRecord.exe, then the game executable path asked during install.
+*You can open the .bat file to see the code, it just open AutoRecord.exe, then the game executable path asked during install.*

+2) AutoRecord.exe will then modify autorecording.cfg (created by installer in the cfg folder) to have the current date/time.
+This file only contains 1 line :
+> alias AutoRecording "record ASRD_2021_02_21__01_18_36"

-2) Add to newmapsettings.cfg :
+3) Add 2 lines to newmapsettings.cfg :

-> exec autorecording
+- exec autorecording
-> AutoRecording
+- AutoRecording

+*This will reload autorecording.cfg and execute the alias AutoRecording when you change map*